blog

 Gamification is a lot like gaming the system, in reverse.
 Gaming the system generally means that the player uses the system’s rules to “manipulate the system for a desired outcome.”
 In gamification, the travel policy is adapted and a gamification program is implemented to provide reward systems and reward incentives for following corporate travel policy.
 It is a “manipulation” but in a fun, positive results way.

-Gamified traveller benefits
+Gamified traveler benefits

 Integrating gamification